frc5587/TitanBot/README.md

     python3 bot.py
     ```

-One thing you are probably going to want to do is add yourself as a dev to the bot.
+One thing you are probably going to want to do is add yourself as a dev for the bot.
 This will allow you to use any dev-based commands like `-die`, which ends the bot.
 To do this, simply...

-In `config.json` replace our discord IDs with your own and anyone else's who you want to have dev permissions
+Fill the `"devs"` array in `./config.json` with the Discord IDs of the users you wish to have dev permissions.

 Also, at any time, you can run `-help` to see a list of commands, and `-help <specific command>` to see any details on that command